 Once in the town of Kamalabari, the first thing travellers will notice is that nearly all the houses in the town are made out of bamboo structures and all of them are elevated around six feet from the ground.
 This is done in relation to the major floods the whole island has to deal with every monsoon with the mighty Bharamaputra flooding and destroying their houses.

 The main source of income in Kamalabari is agriculture where various crops are grown and sold in the local markets.
-The main cash crop mostly comprise of different types of rice and vegetables such as potato and carrot.
+The main cash crop mostly comprises of different types of rice and vegetables such as potato and carrot.
 Tourism is slowly picking up and helping locals have a better standard of living with many from the younger generation getting involved in this booming industry.

 Attractions in Kamalabari are the different satras or monasteries situated around the area.
 The Samuguri satra is very well known for its mask making craft where the locals are seen making different attractive masks each day.